 6. Elvira of the Woodstock Opera House

 The Woodstock Opera House was constructed in 1889 and is almost as famous for its glamorous ghost as it is for its beauty.
 A Honda commercial during the Super Bowl in 1992 even played off the notoriety of the Woodstock’s ghost.
-The theater’s interior was designed to look like a glimmering showboat, and its exterior is an eclectic combination of styles.
+The theatre’s interior was designed to look like a glimmering showboat, and its exterior is an eclectic combination of styles.
 In the late 1940s, an actor named Shelley Berman witnessed a chair (DD113) that popped up and down during rehearsals, as if someone had been sitting there.
 After a number of years, the thespians began to refer to their ghost as Elvira.
-Actresses are warned to stay away from the theater’s tower, for fear that its sultry siren will fill them with a strange compulsion to jump.
+Actresses are warned to stay away from the theatre’s tower, for fear that its sultry siren will fill them with a strange compulsion to jump.
 According to author Jo-Anne Christensen, Elvira has been described as “very attractive, with long, golden hair and a flattering, flowing gown.”

 5. The Mysterious Woman of Original Springs Hotel